 Reduce visual clutter with minimalist, function-oriented fixtures and accessories.
 Stroll into bathroom showrooms and you’ll see a huge variety of elegantly bare-bone options, not only in mid-century modern and Swedish styles but in styles of all stripes.
-So whether you’re going cozy, contemporary, or with any scheme in between, check out items with sleeker silhouettes, like the chrome shower fixtures Gallery paired with that luxuriously oversized tub.
+So whether you’re going cozy, contemporary, or with any scheme in between, check out items with sleeker silhouettes, like chrome shower fixtures paired with a luxuriously oversized tub.

 And remember: delicate doesn’t have to mean fussy.
-The shower, tub, and sink fixtures on this Chelsea bathroom remodel maximize space with their slim structure while a handsome, dark matte finish complements contemporary angles.
+The shower, tub, and sink fixtures on a recent Chelsea bathroom remodel we did maximized space with their slim structure, while a handsome, dark matte finish complemented the contemporary angles.

 Take the minimalist idea to its logical, magical conclusion with floating bathroom cabinets and sinks, paired here with a glass shower.
 Floating fixtures are mounted to the wall, eliminating legs altogether for a buoyant effect at once simple and striking.
 Fewer vertical lines near the ground create add even more clarity and airiness.

-You may even be able to do this with the toilet, as seen here in Gallery’s Murray Street bathroom remodel.
-By setting the tank into the wall, the designers not only gave the toilet a floating look, but removed its entire back half from the room.
+You may even be able to do this with the toilet, as we once did in a Murray Street bathroom remodel.
+By setting the tank into the wall, our designers not only gave the toilet a floating look, but removed its entire back half from the room.

 This one’s a classic for a reason.
 Mirrors seem to multiply space (and light), so a large one can almost function like a window, opening up more dimensions as it brightens the whole room.